caprica/vlcj/README.md

  - `CallbackMediaPlayerComponent` does not properly render media that does not have a sample-aspect-ratio (SAR) 1:1, this mostly affects DVD ISO, you can still provide your own implementation that handles other SAR's if you need to.
    In any case, using the callback media player with DVD ISO is somewhat of a niche combination and for the vast majority of media types this will not be an issue.
 This may be improved in a later release.
+The fundamental problem right now is that there is simply no *reliable* way to know the SAR - SAR does appear eventually in track information but there is no concrete link between that SAR track information and the currently playing video track.
+This is an issue in the underlying native library.

  - When using the new alternate renderer API, if you attempt to play another media while a media is already being sent to something like Chromecast you may experience problems - even if you stop the current media first.
 The cause of